-With its natural earth color, it shows aquascapes visually more natural.
-It contained the same natural black soil as Amazonia, it sufficiently promotes the growth of aquatic plants.
+With its natural earth color, it shows aquascapes visually as more natural.
+It contains the same natural black soil as Amazonia, it sufficiently promotes the growth of aquatic plants.

-Amazonia Light, a new addition to the Aqua Soil lineup, has been developed as a substrate material that even newcomer aquascapers can easily use.
+Amazonia Light has been developed as a substrate material that even newcomer aquascapers can easily use.
 Although made from the same natural soil as the base material, this new soil has different color and properties from the conventional type of Amazonia soil.
-This section introduces the features of Amazonia Light.

 Features of Amazonia Light